 If you are walking, cycling, or using other means to travel to the library, please wait by curbside pickup sign.
 Your items will be placed on a table with your name showing, then staff will return to the building.
 Once staff are inside the building, you may pick up your package from the table.

-Currently, the Hanover Civic Centre building is closed.
-Please do not approach staff or enter the building.
 Maintain at least 6′ (2m) distance from others, and we request that you wear a face covering.

 Returning borrowed items

 Returning items must be returned through the library drop box beside the West (10th Avenue) entrance only.
 This is to keep the items separate, to be quarantined until they are safe to handle.